awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 Amazon ECR stores images in Amazon S3 buckets that Amazon ECR manages\.
 By default, Amazon ECR uses server\-side encryption with Amazon S3\-managed encryption keys which encrypts your data at rest using an AES\-256 encryption algorithm\.
 This does not require any action on your part and is offered at no additional charge\.
 For more information, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

-For more control over the encryption for your Amazon ECR repositories, you can use server\-side encryption with customer master keys \(CMKs\) stored in AWS Key Management Service \(AWS KMS\)\.
-When you use AWS KMS to encrypt your data, you can either use the default AWS\-managed CMK, which is managed by Amazon ECR, or specify your own CMK \(referred to as a customer managed CMK\)\.
-For more information, see [Protecting Data Using Server\-Side Encryption with CMKs Stored in AWS KMS \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more control over the encryption for your Amazon ECR repositories, you can use server\-side encryption with KMS keys stored in AWS Key Management Service \(AWS KMS\)\.
+When you use AWS KMS to encrypt your data, you can either use the default AWS managed key, which is managed by Amazon ECR, or specify your own KMS key \(referred to as a customer managed key\)\.
+For more information, see [Protecting Data Using Server\-Side Encryption withKMS keys Stored in AWS KMS \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

 Each Amazon ECR repository has an encryption configuration, which is set when the repository is created\.
 You can use different encryption configurations on each repository\.
-For more information, see [Creating a repository](repository-create.md)\.
+For more information, see [Creating a private repository](repository-create.md)\.

-When a repository is created with AWS KMS encryption enabled, a CMK is used to encrypt the contents of the repository\.
-Moreover, Amazon ECR adds an AWS KMS grant to the CMK with the Amazon ECR repository as the grantee principal\.
+When a repository is created with AWS KMS encryption enabled, a KMS key is used to encrypt the contents of the repository\.
+Moreover, Amazon ECR adds an AWS KMS grant to the KMS key with the Amazon ECR repository as the grantee principal\.

 The following provides a high\-level understanding of how Amazon ECR is integrated with AWS KMS to encrypt and decrypt your repositories:

-1. When creating a repository, Amazon ECR sends a [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) call to AWS KMS to validate and retrieve the Amazon Resource Name \(ARN\) of the CMK specified in the encryption configuration\.
+1. When creating a repository, Amazon ECR sends a [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) call to AWS KMS to validate and retrieve the Amazon Resource Name \(ARN\) of the KMS key specified in the encryption configuration\.

-1. Amazon ECR sends two [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) requests to AWS KMS to create grants on the CMK to allow Amazon ECR to encrypt and decrypt data using the data key\.
+1. Amazon ECR sends two [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) requests to AWS KMS to create grants on the KMS key to allow Amazon ECR to encrypt and decrypt data using the data key\.

-1. When pushing an image, a [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html) request is made to AWS KMS that specifies the CMK to use for encrypting the image layer and manifest\.
+1. When pushing an image, a [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html) request is made to AWS KMS that specifies the KMS key to use for encrypting the image layer and manifest\.

-1. AWS KMS generates a new data key, encrypts it under the specified CMK, and sends the encrypted data key to be stored with the image layer metadata and the image manifest\.
+1. AWS KMS generates a new data key, encrypts it under the specified KMS key, and sends the encrypted data key to be stored with the image layer metadata and the image manifest\.

 1. When pulling an image, a [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request is made to AWS KMS, specifying the encrypted data key\.